izwigenhealth/izwigenhealth.co.za/page-legal-services-consultation.md

 We provide the basic initial consultation where we discuss your case, assess the merits of 	your case.
 We send out the first letter of demand at a minimal consultation fee.
 Should you require that your case proceed with litigation, we thereafter source the specialist attorneys and advocates for the representation of your case.

+We also assist law institutions to source specialists that will conduct client assessments, site inspections and write reports for all your litigation cases.

 {% include section-images.html images=page.images.legal %}